Murmansk tanker analytics

-Monthly LNG shipments, mln tonnes
+Monthly crude oil shipments, mln tonnes

 Daily Traffic — Last 30 Days